matzeso/quasar-app-extension-tailwindcss/README.md

 _This extension makes it easy to integrate TailwindCSS (https://tailwindcss.com/) into Quasar (https://quasar.dev)._

-> The extension is currently in a very early stage.
-Feel free to test and send PRs/issues along.

 # Install
 This extension now uses `TailwindCSS v2`.